w3nl/typeorm/docs/data-source-options.md

 -   `ssl` - object with SSL parameters or a string containing the name of the SSL profile.
     See [SSL options](https://github.com/mysqljs/mysql#ssl-options).

+-   `enableQueryTimeout` - If a value is specified for maxQueryExecutionTime, in addition to generating a warning log when a query exceeds this time limit, the specified maxQueryExecutionTime value is also used as the timeout for the query.
+    For more information, check https://github.com/mysqljs/mysql?tab=readme-ov-file#timeouts

 ## `postgres` / `cockroachdb` data source options

 -   `url` - Connection url where the connection is performed.
 Please note that other data source options will override parameters set from url.